-Below, please take a moment to view some of the best selling digital pianos available on Amazon (and see how well they stack up to the G1 Air as you progress through this review).
+Below, please take a moment to view some of the best selling digital pianos available online (and see how well they stack up to the G1 Air as you progress through this review).

 The Sounds of the Korg G1 Air

 The G1 Air uses key-off simulation to recreate the sounds that are produced when a player lifts their fingers off the keys of an acoustic piano and the hammer’s inside the piano move off of its strings.
 Again, these subtle sounds add to the character of an acoustic piano’s sound.
 By combining the key-off simulation feature with string resonance and damper resonance, the Korg G1 Air comes closer to recreating the experience of playing an acoustic piano than cheaper digital pianos likely will.

 Of course, the quality of the onboard sounds is the most important factor to most people who are buying their first digital piano.
 The Korg G1 Air has 32 sounds, and three of those sounds are grand pianos–the German piano, the Austrian piano, and the Japanese piano.
 The German piano features a rounded low end and a brilliant high end, the Austrian piano has a warm and brilliant sound, and the Japanese piano has a dynamic sound and is suited for a wide range of musical genres.

 These grand piano sounds and all of the other sounds are developed with Korg’s attention to detail and quality, so they are sure to appeal to even some of the most discerning players.
 Thirty-two onboard sounds is not an incredible offering of sound variety, but it will likely suffice for beginner players, especially those who only intend to use their keyboard’s piano voices.